-Recent research by Releasd found too many communicators fail to get senior executives to understand the good value of PR, and therefore they don’t have a good opinion of our value.
+Recent (undated) research by Releasd found too many senior executives don’t understand the good value of PR, and therefore they don’t have a good opinion of our value.
+In view of this, it is essential to gain more executive support for the PR role.
 Releasd surveyed 300 senior executives from UK companies with 1,000+ employees, and found:

 Conclusion: if you want to demonstrate the good value of PR/Comms to senior executives, the essential first step is getting them to understand our role.